 Make certain colors match.
 Otherwise, you will be dealing with returns which cost your business money.

 Improving your product photography skills takes time and costs money in education and equipment.
+Check out my article: Product Photography Equipment for Beginners to learn more about getting camera gear that will help you up your DIY game.

 You will find natural light is great for some images and not good for others.
 If you decide to get studio lights you will need to learn proper lighting techniques and camera settings to get the best photos.